 7 Types of Positive Anxiety

 Research shows that when the brain detects that stress or anxiety is present, it releases stress hormones called adrenaline and cortisol.
-These can have a positive affect on the brain and our ability to respond to situations.
+These can have a positive effect on the brain and our ability to respond to situations.

 Anxiety can be found in all forms, some more obvious than others, but when an athlete or someone participating in their fitness routine allows this anxiety to fee their focus and performance it can have numerous benefits.
 Athletes and those looking to increase their fitness level can find and build anxiety in: